willfaught/willfaught.github.io/content/blog/2016-05-31-its-been-over-a-decade-since-valve-first-promised-half-life-2-episode-3.md

 - video games
 - valve
 - half life
-title: 'It’s been over a decade since Valve first promised Half-Life 2: Episode 3'
+title: 'It''s Been Over A Decade Since Valve First Promised Half-Life 2: Episode 3'
 ---

 Ars reader Bad Monkey in a comment on an Ars post about it being 10 years since Valve announced Half-Life 2 Episode 3 and then left us hanging: